multiversx/mx-sdk-rs/tools/releases-explained/explained-v0.65.1.md

 Alongside ShardId, a new ShardConfig struct encodes the shard topology of the network, including the number of shards and how addresses are distributed across them.

-These types lay the groundwork for tooling and testing code that needs to reason about which shard a wallet or contract belongs to.
+Added functionality for reasoning which shard a wallet or contract belongs to.

 ### sc-meta improvements